scipy-latinamerica/scipyla2017/docs/tracks.md

 Some particular areas of interest are:

+- Analysis of seismic records
 - Atmospheric carbon dioxide removal
 - Carbon neutral fuel
 - Climate and weather-related simulations
 - Closed ecological systems
+- Computational analysis of effects of topography on prospection results
+- Comptational magnetometry and applications in geological mapping
+- Computational prospection methods based on dip-angle techniques
+- Galvanic and magneto-telluric resistivity methods
+- Interpretation of electromagnetic surveys
+- Interpretation methods based on reflections and refractions of spherical waves
 - Natural Science as a Service (NSaaS)
+- Numerical calculations and direct interpretation of direct-current conduction methods
+- Numerical analysis to determine ocurrence of flow (movement) of ground water
 - Precision agriculture
+- Propagation of elastic waves in randomly inhomogeneous media
+- Reduction and interpretation of potential field data.
+Gravity and magnetic anomalies
+- Seismic interpretation
 - Simulation for disaster mitigation
 - Vertical farming
 - Weather Data Visualization